frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/manufacturing/bom-comparison-tool.md

 <!-- add-breadcrumbs -->
 # BOM Comparison Tool

-**Using BOM Comparison Tool, you can compare two BOMs and see what changed between their iterations.**
+**Using the BOM Comparison Tool, you can compare two BOMs and see what changed between their iterations.**

-A BOM of an Item undergoes several changes over the course of time.
-When you need to change something in your BOM, you have to Cancel the BOM, Amend it, make the change and create new version of the BOM.
-Now you have two documents and change history is lost.
+A BOM ([Bill of Materials](/docs/user/manual/en/manufacturing/bill-of-materials)) of an Item undergoes several changes over time.
+When you need to change something in your BOM, you have to Cancel the BOM, Amend it, make the change and create a new version of the BOM.
+Now you have two different BOMs and change history is lost.

 The BOM Comparison Tool lets you compare two different BOMs and will show you